informatics-isi-edu/atlas-d2k-docs/docs/_docs/5_edit_upload_tools/Bulk-uploading-image-files.md

 permalink: /docs/bulk-uploading-image-files/
 ---

-The easiest way to add imaging data is via the web interface, using the method described in [Submitting Specimen Data](../specimen-v3/).
+The easiest way to add imaging data is via the web interface, using the method described in [Submitting Specimen Data](../specimen/).
 If you have many files to upload, however, it may be more convenient to use the DERIVA bulk uploader tool.

-If you're not already familiar with the concepts and steps described in the [Submitting Specimen Data](../specimen-v3/) page, please review them.
+If you're not already familiar with the concepts and steps described in the [Submitting Specimen Data](../specimen/) page, please review them.
 The bulk upload tool is a replacement for *6.
 Upload Image Files** from that page.

 ## Step 1: Create Specimen records
-Create specimen records using either the the web interface, as described in [Submitting Specimen Data](../specimen-v3/), or the CSV process described in [Adding specimen records from a file](../adding-specimen-records-from-a-file/).
+Create specimen records as described in [Submitting Specimen Data](../specimen/).

 **Make sure you assign each record a unique Internal ID**; the Internal ID is used to link image files with the corresponding Specimen records.